PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: GENERAL MEETINGS {#5-1}

-Meetings will be held as often as the CCC and/or Chapter members and local comrades feel is reasonable, with an effort to hold at least one meeting per quarter.
+Meetings will be held as often as the Chapter leadership and/or Chapter members and local comrades feel is reasonable, with an effort to hold at least one meeting per quarter.
 Times of meetings will be publicized via any methods the Chapter has at its disposal, but locations may be kept private by leadership from non-members in interests of Chapter safety and orderly conduct.

 The Liaison shall publish the proposed agenda of the Chapter meeting on internal Chapter communications platforms not later than 72 hours prior to the general meeting.